Permafrost/TundraTN/README.md

 // to the given Trading Networks document (bizdoc). tundra.tn.document.content:add($bizdoc, $part, $content, $content.type);

+// Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
+// receiver on the derivative. tundra.tn.document:derive($bizdoc, $sender, $receiver);

 // Returns the document associated with the given internal ID, optionally
 // including the document's content parts. tundra.tn.document:get($id, $content?);